RUMNEY CRAGGIN' CLASSIC

+(SOLD OUT!)
 SELF-RESCUE: GRIGRI SAVES THE DAY, presented by The American Alpine Club

 In this clinic you’ll learn self-rescue skills every climber should know.
 Many improvised rescue curricula spend a large amount of time teaching complex improvisation skills: improvised ascension, improvised raising systems, improvised rappels.
 Instead, our Craggin Classic clinic will propose the GriGri as the centerpiece tool for small teams rescue.
 Meet the Grigri as pulley and progress capture.
 Meet the GriGri as an ascension tool.
 Meet the Grigri as a tandem rappelling tool.
 Meet the GriGri for leader rescue.
 It’s the one magical tool that you didn’t know you couldn’t live without.